What Are Astrology Aspects?

 What is the difference between a trine and a sextile?

 A trine connects planets 120 degrees apart in the same element, creating natural talent and effortless flow.
 A sextile connects planets 60 degrees apart and represents opportunity that requires some initiative to activate.
-Trines are more powerful and automatic, while sextiles offer potential waiting to be used through deliberate action.
+Trines are more automatic, while sextiles offer potential waiting to be used through deliberate action.

 Are squares always negative in astrology?